- An estimated 48,610 people living in the United States will be diagnosed with leukemia in 2013.

 - Leukemia rates are higher among whites than among other races or ethnicities.

 - From 2001 to 2010, incidence rates for leukemia have shown the greatest decline in Asian and Pacific islander populations.

 - Leukemia rates are higher for children and adolescents who are white, Hispanic, Asian, Pacific Islander, American Indian and Alaska Native than for black children and adolescents.

-- Hispanic children and adolescents under the age of 20 years have the highest rates of leukemia.
+- In children and adolescents under the age of 20 years, leukemia rates are highest among Hispanics.

 Survival by Major Types of Leukemia

 From 2003 to 2009, the five-year relative survival rates overall were:

 - ALL, 68.8 percent

 - AML, 24.9 percent